Retirement & Cost of Living in Lake Chapala, Ajijic & Mexico in General

 (3) Electric, Propane Gas, Telephone & Internet.

-It is not unusual, however, for gringos to live as they are accustomed to doing back home and then they are stunned with electric bills as high as $900 pesos ($85 USD) or substantially more.
+It is not unusual, however, for gringos to live as they are accustomed to doing back home and then they are stunned with electric bills as high as $900 pesos ($45 USD) or substantially more.
 Perhaps outdoor lighting should be reserved for when company is expected.
 Middle class electrical use often runs more like $600 – $800 pesos in winter when nights are a little longer.
 That’s bi-monthly, still reasonable.
+Solar is now becoming very popular in mexico and for those who can afford it, you can keep those electric bills to as little as 50 pesos per month

 Propane gas is used for cooking and for hot water.
 Every home has a tank to supply the family’s needs.
 Trucks circulate throughout the community calling, “g-a-s”.
 It takes them about five minutes to fill your tank.
-A reasonable monthly budget for propane is $200 pesos ($15 USD), maybe more, depending on the number of guests you have to feed and provide clean bedding for, but the worst would be $400 pesos ($35 USD), and you can always specify at what amount of money you want them to stop, e.g. $300 pesos ($25 USD).
+A reasonable monthly budget for propane is $400pesos ($20 USD), maybe more, depending on the number of guests you have to feed and provide clean bedding for, but the worst would be $600 pesos ($30 USD), and you can always specify at what amount of money you want them to stop, e.g. $300 pesos ($15 USD).

 (4) Cable TV and Cellular Phone Service.